jerry81/natural-language/english/index.md

 Parian - related to Paros

+paroxysm - sudden attack of violence or emotion

 parvenu - person who has suddenly acquired wealth

 Pasquinade - a satire in a public place